What is Intensive Aphasia Treatment?

 What does the Aphasia Center do differently than outpatient facilities?

-Our program is not the same treatment and tasks that you would receive at a typical outpatient facility.
+You will not receive the same treatment or do the same tasks that you would at a typical outpatient facility.
 Instead of treating the aphasia, we treat the person.
-We focus more on gaining independence in real-life activities and offer a variety sessions.
+Your individual strengths, difficulties, and interests guide your therapy plan while you become more independent.

 Ready for a breakthrough?
 Don’t wait, our small program fills quickly.